|The administration and staff would like to take this opportunity to |

 Students may only be signed out through the office by a parent or guardian unless the school office has been notified of a change.

 Grades K-5: Absences shall be classified as either excused or unexcused.
 When a student is absent, the school shall be contacted by the parent/guardian.
 Upon return to school, student must present a note signed by the parent/guardian or a doctors’ note.
 Students have 5 parent notes per semester.
 After all parent notes have been used, all students must have a doctor note.
+Students are given 1 day for each day of absence to make-up school work.
+If you wish to pick up your child’s work, please call the office ahead of time so that we may have homework ready.
+If your child is absent one day, we will give them their make-up work the next day.

 The Board believes that the issuance of grades serves to promote continuous evaluation of student performance, to inform the student and parents of his progress, and to provide a basis for bringing about change in student performance.

-- The basic grading system for Kindergarten is a skills checklist.
+- The basic grading system for kindergarten is a skills checklist.

 - The basic grading system for Grade 1 is: